Aditya-284/Fake-News-Detection/README.md

 You can download the dataset from [Kaggle](https://www.kaggle.com/c/fake-news/data) or use the versions provided in this repository.
 ## 📊 Model Performance

-The Logistic Regression model achieves high accuracy on the test set, indicating strong performance in detecting fake news based on textual content.
+The Logistic Regression model achieves 97% accuracy on the test set, indicating strong performance in detecting fake news based on textual content.

-> You can view the model evaluation plots and metrics inside the notebook.
+> You can view the model evaluation plots and metrics inside the notebook or in the Code Pics

 ## 🛠️ How to Run